-Chelsea Bankruptcy Lawyers – Bankruptcy Attorney
+Chelsea Bankruptcy Lawyers & Bankruptcy Attorney

-Call us Today!
-(205) 201-1789
+Call us today at (205) 201-1789

 If you reside in Chelsea, Alabama and are dealing with rapidly mounting debt, then filing for bankruptcy might be a good option for you and your family.
-Our bankruptcy attorneys are currently charging $850 to file most Chapter 7 bankruptcy cases in and around Shelby County.
+Our bankruptcy attorneys are currently charging a flat fee to file most Chapter 7 bankruptcy cases in and around Shelby County.
 Our Chelsea bankruptcy lawyers will help you through the process of obtaining financial relief and guide you through the entire bankruptcy process.

-Filing for Bankruptcy in Chelsea
+Bankruptcy Attorneys in Chelsea

 After reviewing your situation and narrowing down what type of bankruptcy options are right for you, if any, then we can discuss moving forward with your filing.
-If you live in Chelsea or the surrounding areas of Helena, Pelham, Alabaster, Calera, Vincent, Montevallo, or Columbiana, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Southern Division.
+If you need a bankruptcy attorney in Pelham, Chelsea, Pelham, Alabaster, Calera, Vincent, Montevallo, or Columbiana, then you will likely be filing your bankruptcy in the United States District Court, Northern District of Alabama, Southern Division.
 In a Chapter 7 bankruptcy, you will have a hearing called a Meeting of the Creditors.
 If you live in the City of Chelsea then your bankruptcy hearing will be in downtown Birmingham.